Periodontal Disease in Fountain Valley

 Treating Gum Disease in Fountain Valley

 The first step to preventing and treating gum disease begins with an effective at-home oral hygiene routine and routine checkups.
-Dr. Ashtiany works with patients to develop these plans that remove plaque and prevent it from hardening into tartar.
+Dr. Azi works with patients to develop these plans that remove plaque and prevent it from hardening into tartar.
 When combined with a thorough understanding of what gum disease symptoms look like, patients can take an active role in preventing this condition from damaging their smile.

 For patients suffering from periodontal disease, our Fountain Valley team treats the condition, providing full gum care to remove all bacteria and damaged tissue.
 To prevent the recurrence of periodontal disease, we work with patients to develop a feasible long-term oral care program to help patients keep their gums healthy and free of bacteria.
-For severe cases requiring extensive dentistry to restore the health and function of your smile, Dr. Ashtiany works with leading specialists to develop an all-encompassing immediate treatment plan and long-term care regimen.
+For severe cases requiring extensive dentistry to restore the health and function of your smile, Dr. Azi works with leading specialists to develop an all-encompassing immediate treatment plan and long-term care regimen.